mylastore/koa-api/README.md

 - Babel
 - PM2 for running in production
 - MongoDB with Mongoose (mongoose validation)
-- Seed data for testing app
+- Seed users data for testing app
 - Password recover system with token
 - *UPDATED Authentication with JWT token and refreshToken stored in secure cookies